kawthar-boukahil-eng/kawthar-boukahil-eng/README.md

 # Hi there! 👋 I'm Kawthar

-I’m a junior software engineer, co-founder of GuardIQ, and an innovative problem-solver.
+I’m a junior software engineer, co-founder of "GuardIQ", and an innovative problem-solver.
 I thrive on challenges and love coding while listening to Eminem's masterpieces.
 Currently, I’m focused on building our own startup! 🚀

 ## 🌱 About Me
 - 🇩🇿 Based in Algeria